How to choose a pet urn

 I know that when you are experiencing the death of a very loved pet, the thought of how to best remember him or her is not the first thing that comes to your mind.
 Very often I get customers who still have their pet in the temporary container that they received from the cremation company. (don’t worry, they return the ashes to you in a nice enough container, usually with a lovely card attached or a nice pouch)

 You may not be able to think of what to do with your pets ashes right away.
 This is perfectly normal.
 The time will come (yes, it will) when you are strong enough again to start to give it some thought.
 Remember, I create urns for a living, and my dog Peekay, who died almost 5 years ago is still in his original tin from the crematorium.
 I still cannot bear to create an urn for him.
+So I absolutely understand how difficult this time of loss can be.

 So, when you are ready, ask yourself the following questions: